makrai/notes/stalnaker68-cond.md

-  * In a similar fashion, the semantics for conditional logic brings out the common structure of the truth conditions for conditional statements by giving the connective a single meaning and making the selection function a parameter of the interpretation.
+  * In a similar fashion, the semantics for conditional logic brings out the common structure of the truth conditions for conditional statements by giving the connective a single meaning and making the selection function a parameter of the interpretation
 * Just as we can communicate effectively using quantified sentences without explicitly specifying a domain, so we can communicate effectively using conditional sentences without explicitly specifying an s-function
   * This suggests that there are further rules beyond those in semantics, governing the use of conditional sentences
   * the subject matter of a pragmatics of conditionals
-    * Very little can be said, at this point, about pragmatic rules for the use of conditionals since the logic has not advanced beyond the propositional stage, but
+  * Very little can be said about pragmatic rules for the use of conditionals since the logic has not advanced beyond the propositional stage
 * a few speculative remarks
-  about the kinds of research which may provide a framework for treatment of
-  * and related pragmatic problems in the philosophy of science.
+  about the kinds of research which may provide a framework for treatment (of conditionals and related pragmatic problems in the philosophy of science)
-1. If we had a functional logic with a conditional connective, it is likely that
+1. If we had a functional logic with a conditional connective
-  * (\forall x)(Fx > Gx) is the form of a law of nature.
+  * (\forall x)(Fx > Gx) is the form of a law of nature
-  * says, not just that every actual F is a G, but further that for every possible F, if it were an F, it would be a G. If this is => Hempel's confirmation paradox does not arise, since "All ravens are black" is not logically equivalent to "All non-black things are non-ravens."
+  * says, not just that every actual F is a G, but further that for every possible F, if it were an F, it would be a G => Hempel's confirmation paradox does not arise, since "All ravens are black" is not logically equivalent to "All non-black things are non-ravens."
   * Also, the relation between counterfactuals and laws
-    * laws support counterfactuals because they entail them.
-    "If this dove were a raven, it would be black" is simply an instantiation of "All ravens are black."
+    * laws support counterfactuals because they entail them "If this dove were a raven, it would be black" is simply an instantiation of "All ravens are black."
-2. Goodman; the pragmatic problem of counterfactuals is one of a cluster of closely related problems concerning induction and confirmation.
+2. Goodman; the pragmatic problem of counterfactuals is one of a cluster of closely related problems concerning induction and confirmation
   * the source of these difficulties: the general problem of projectability, = when can a predicate be validly projected from one set of cases to others? or when is a hypothesis confirmed by its positive instances?
-  * Some way of distinguishing between natural predicates and those which are artificially constructed is needed.
+  * Some way is needed to distinguish between natural predicates and those which are artificially constructed
   * Pragmatic criteria for measuring the inductive properties of predicates might provide pragmatic criteria for ordering possible worlds
 3. striking structural parallels between